Christyq/FT5004_FinalProj/README.md

 After all players have been committed, any one of the players can start the reveal phase by entering their move and password.
 The platform will then validate if the input corresponds to the actual input from the commit phase.
 Note that there is time limit of 10mins for the reveal phase, if players fail to reveal within the time limit the reward will be split accordingly and give to those who have revealed.
 Note that the bet will not be returned if one fails to reveal.
 ### Result Phase
 When the reveal phase ends, the platform will announce the outcome with the function `getOutcome`.
 The reward policy will follow the game rules defined above.
 Note that for those who fail to reveal, it will be considered as automatically lose.

+## Helper Functions
+1. `getContractBalance()`: Gets the balance of a player (in RPSToken)
+2. `whoAmI`: returns the player ID
+3. `allPlayed()`: Return 'true' if both players have commited their move, 'false' otherwise.
+4. `allRevealed()`: Return 'true' if both players have revealed their move, 'false' otherwise.
+5. `revealTimeLeft()`: Return time left before the end of the revelation phase.